msdrigg/RayTracing/Plans.md

 3. Write tests for magnetic field case
     1. Ask Dr. Kaeppler for baseline results
     2. Generate baseline results with PHARLARP
-## Implementation
-1. Implement solution in magnetic field case
-    1. Re-profile with this new algorithm
-    2. Optimize where necessary
-    3. Sanity tests and quantitative tests
-## Restructuring
-1. Rewrite the class-based implementation using functions
-2. Reorganize the code to make sense.
-I currently rely too heavily on utils.*
-3. Write a high level wrapper that runs the backend code with the least amount of user input
 ## Optimizations
 1. Profile one newton raphson step to determine where the most important optimizations need to occur.